A HISTORY OF COHESION AND PEACE

 For more than one hundred years the Ahmadiyya Muslim community has been leading a peaceful revival of Islam.
 From the time it was founded in India in 1889 it has enjoyed an unrivalled record for peace and for its efforts to build cohesive societies.

 Established in the UK since 1913, we built London’s first mosque in 1926 (The London Mosque in Putney).
-We now have one hundred branches across Britain and have opened a number of mosques including the landmark Baitul Futuh mosque in south London, which is the largest in western Europe.
+We now have over one hundred branches across Britain and have opened a number of mosques including the landmark Baitul Futuh mosque in south London, which is the largest in western Europe.

 A community that stands for education, integration and interfaith peace we welcome all to visit our mosques as well as our numerous seminars and events that bring people together to understand more about each other.